fdickma/FFDM/readme.md

 FFDM is a web based financial data management software which display the finance data from data files by DKB and Sparkasse, including DKB depot data.
 In addition a watchlist for stock, ETF, funds and gold can be managed.

 Most parameters can be changed via the web interface.
-Some initial data still need to be edited in the corresponding CSV files.
+Manual accounts and depots can be directly edited in the web interface or in the corresponding CSV files.
+CSV files can be uploaded via the web interface.
+This includes replacing files with different names (a necessity for files from Sparkasse).

 Current prices of financial products are retrieved by scraping web pages.
-The main source is [finanzen.net](http://finanzen.net) and [tagesschau.de](http://tagesschau.de) as a second option.
+The main sources have changed over time because some sources block these requests.
+Long term price data is downloaded via Yahoo finance.

 #### Requirements

 All can be met by Linux distributions like Debian 11 or Arch Linux.

-* Python 3.9+
+* Python 3.10+
+* Pandas
+* Flask
+* yfinance
-* Openpyxl 3.0.3+
+* SQLalchemy

 #### Parameters for the command line module